nidhip05/chat-app-react-firebase/README.md

 # Realtime Chat Application

 The Realtime Chat Application is a responsive web application built with React for the frontend, Tailwind CSS for styling, and Firebase for the backend.
 It enables users to engage in instant messaging with a seamless and intuitive user interface.
-This project was a personal project aimed at deepening my proficiency in React, JavaScript, and Firebase technologies.
+This project was a personal project aimed at deepening my skills in React, JavaScript, and Firebase technologies.

 # Key Features